Ninjas and their weapons - The secret warriors of ancient Japan

 Tetsubishi - the spiky trap

-Secret poisons and tricks
+Secret poisons and deadly tricks

 The legend lives on